Travelling in Iceland with kids

-Hello.
 If you'd like to chat about Iceland or need help finding a holiday to suit you we're very happy to help.
-Rosy & team.

-Emmanuelle Bluman from supplier Equipe Alkemia reveals why Iceland for kids works well:
+Emmanuelle Bluman from our Iceland-based supplier Alkemia reveals why Iceland for kids works so well:

 “Iceland is a really good destination for families with children from seven up.
 It's a good place to enjoy nature, safe, and full of beautiful landscape.
 They can also see so many nice animals!
 Whales, reindeers, puffins.”

-Laura Greenman from supplier Magnetic North reveals a few reasons why she is a fan of Iceland for kids:
+Laura Greenman from our supplier Magnetic North reveals a few reasons why she is a fan of Iceland family holidays:

 “Iceland offers families with older kids and teenagers a great deal.
 Accessible outdoor adventures provide life-long memories.
 Horse-riding, hiking, boat tours, bird-watching and whale-watching are excursions for families.
 They also enjoy the hot springs, whatever the weather and time of year.”

-David Philips of supplier Astronomy Tours shares some Iceland for kids suggestions:
+David Philips of our supplier Astronomy Tours shares some suggestions for families heading north: